ReplicableSmartCities/ReplicableSmartCities.github.io/index.md

 * Facilitate data on-ramps / off-ramps
 * Address security and privacy early and often

-### Standards & Open Source
+## Standards & Open Source Software

-Open standards and conventions, whether they are established by standards organizations or open source projects, are used wherever possible along with open source software components.
+Open standards and conventions, whether established by standards organizations or open source projects, are used wherever possible along with open source software components.
 Read more about the [Standards & Open Source](https://replicablesmartcities.github.io/standards) we're using.

+## GitHub Repositories

+Replicable software templates and documentation can be found in the [GitHub site](https://github.com/ReplicableSmartCities).